spinnylights/vulkan-notes/vulkan_notes.md

 receives and outputs data, such as the place the data comes from or how it's represented in memory.

+The layout qualifiers we cover here are those that can be used in all shading stages.
+There are also some that only have use in a specific stage; those are harder to understand without describing the whole environment of that shader stage, so we'll go into them in that context instead.

-They are written with `layout`, `(`, one or more layout qualifier phrases separated by commas, and `)`, in that order.
+Layout qualifiers are declared with `layout`, `(`, one or more layout qualifier phrases separated by commas, and `)`, in that order.
 A layout qualifier phrase can consist of a layout qualifier name by itself, or a layout qualifier name, ` = `, and an constant integral expression, with optional spaces around the `=`.
-For
-example:
+For example:

 ```glsl
 layout(triangle_strip, max_vertices = 60)